santoslab/ksu-cis-501-web/src/main/rst/source/01-tooling/index.rst

    c.
 Enter a commit message that describe your changes.

    d.
-Select "Commit/Push" from the drop-down combo box/button.
+Select "Commit and Push" from the drop-down combo box/button.

+**Important: make sure to commit and push your changes before ending your programming session.**

 Creating A New Project